karaposu/VibeCodingGuidelines/chapter_6/01_devdocs_pattern.md

     - explain the good expected outcome of realizing this concept
     - explain the bad unwanted outcome of realizing this concept

-Which inspect the concept from multiple point of views and doesnt allow anything to be unmentioned.
+Which inspect the concept from multiple point of views and doesnt allow anything to be missed.

-and also using these project_description.md, philosophy.md,  known_requirements.md
- create me
-   - `concepts_to_implement.md`  by extracting the key
-technical concepts (needed ones only and core ones. )
+### simplified_concepts.md

+When we start developing something new usually we start with prototyping and then continues enhancements and feature additions turn protoype into a MVP.  there is a high chance when you read all these full scope concepts in concepts.md  you feel overwhelmed and it will be same for ai too.
+Our job as a human in the loop is to  make AI do the work in a modular gradual controllable increments.

+AI wont do that by itself.
+Even tho it is possible to ask AI to implement a prototype version with less features is possible you will notice that AI's simplification intuition is not well finetuned and must be checked by human.

+This is why we are asking AI to create this documentation for us (hiling).
+So we can hil it..

+During this stage we ask ai to

+  - do not oversimplify the concept to the point underlying architecture is oversimplified and does not support the original concept
+  - if a concept has a support for multi subconcept, do not binarize it but diminish the number of supported subconcepts by priotizing the most important ones.

+### simplified_concepts folder

+Same as concepts_clarifications folder.
+We ask AI to create clarifications for each concept listed in simplified_concepts.md file.
+Explaining each concept.
+And as a human in the loop we get to read them and have full understanding of AI's mind.

-and then for each concept in concepts_to_implement.md create me a clarification markdown file which includes answer to these questions:
+And each concept documentation answer these questions:

-    For each concept write
     - clear short explanation what it is and why it matters
     - How this concept helps the overall project
     - How this concept limits the overall project